 Bed for Every Head

-Submitted a successful nomination for a Governor’s Citation honoring a former Weston State Hospital employee who later became one of the facility’s first tour guides and played a key role in early preservation efforts.
+Historical Recognition and Public Memory: Submitted a successful nomination for a Governor’s Citation honoring a former Weston State Hospital employee who later became one of the facility’s first tour guides and played a key role in early preservation efforts.

-Actively guiding descendants of former patients through the difficult and often emotional process of obtaining records.
+Family Research and Records Assistance: Actively guiding descendants of former patients through the difficult and often emotional process of obtaining records.
 We assist families in locating burial information, patient documentation, and historical context to help them better understand their loved ones’ time in institutional care.

-Supporting former patients who are still living, many of whom continue to carry the burden of institutionalization.
+Survivor Support: Supporting former patients who are still living, many of whom continue to carry the burden of institutionalization.
 Whether by helping them navigate services, making referrals, or simply standing in acknowledgment of their experiences, we remain committed to those too often left behind.

 Individual Lives Lived